 Top of the pageCheck Your Symptoms

-A non-productive cough is dry and does not produce sputum.
-A dry, hacking cough may develop toward the end of a cold or after exposure to an irritant, such as dust or smoke.
-There are many causes of a non-productive cough, such as:
+A non-productive cough is dry.
+It doesn't produce sputum.
+A dry, hacking cough may occur toward the end of a cold or after exposure to an irritant, such as dust or smoke.
+There are many causes of a non-productive cough.
+They include:

 Many things can affect how your body responds to a symptom and what kind of care you may need.
 These include: